guyindepurker/missBooks/README.md

 # MissBooks
 A web application written as part of my studies on the bootcamp of  coding academy.

-MissBooks- is market-place for Books.
+MissBooks- is market-place for Books written with Vue.js.

 ## GitHub Pages
 You can see the app at the following link: